cmdaltctr/organic-ui-css/README.md

 └── variables.css # Root variables (or variables/ folder)
 ```

-_Note: This structure provides clearer separation based on the purpose of the CSS rules._
+_Note: This planned structure could provide clearer separation based on the purpose of the CSS rules._

 ## Changelog(s)